arjunmakesthings/itp-blog/content/intro-to-physical-computing/electrical components.md

 ---
 # activity boards:
-Activity boards contain a pre-programmed microc.webpler and some sensors and actuators along with a communications interface and a communications protocol so that you can interface the board and its sensors and actuators with software running on your personal computer.
+Activity boards contain a pre-programmed microcontrollers and some sensors and actuators along with a communications interface and a communications protocol so that you can interface the board and its sensors and actuators with software running on your personal computer.
 Boards like the MaKey MaKey (Figure 7) or the PicoBoard (Figure 8, now retired) are activity boards.
 Activity boards generally can’t operate on their own without being connected to a personal computer, while development boards can.

 ![[z_images/Pasted image 20250911102609.webp]]